lulen11/crash-course-next/README.md

-# crash-course-next

-Testing and playing around with Prismic
+### In this repo: `crash-course-next` I'm testing and playing around with Prismic...

 # Prismic + Next.js Crash Course